JKindonNtx/solutions-euc/documentation/BP-2204-Securing Citrix Desktop and Application Delivery with Flow Network Security Next-Gen/BP-2204/bp-2204-04-citrix-desktop-and-application-delivery-overview.md

 : The Cloud Connector runs on servers in the datacenter and serves as a communication channel between Citrix DaaS and the datacenter.
 It enables authentication by allowing you to use Active Directory forests and domains, supports Citrix DaaS resource publishing, and facilitates machine catalog provisioning while removing the need to manage Citrix DaaS delivery infrastructure components such as Delivery Controllers, SQL Server, Director, StoreFront, Licensing, and Citrix Gateway.
 Cloud Connectors are only used in a Citrix DaaS deployment.

 Studio
+: Citrix Studio is the management console that allows you to configure and manage your Citrix environment.
+It provides different wizard-based deployment or configuration scenarios to publish resources using desktops or applications.

+Web Studio
-: Citrix Studio is the management console that allows you to configure and manage your Citrix DaaS environment.
+: Citrix Web Studio is the HTML 5 web management console that allows you to configure and manage your Citrix environment.
 It provides different wizard-based deployment or configuration scenarios to publish resources using desktops or applications.

 Machine Creation Services (MCS)
 : Machine Creation Services is the building mechanism of the Citrix Delivery Controller that automates and orchestrates desktop deployment using a single image.
 MCS communicates with the orchestration layer of your hypervisor, providing a robust and flexible method of image management.